ewellinger/election_analysis/README.md

 ### Web-Scraping Methodology

 Web Scraping scripts for each of the included news outlets were written employing the python packages `BeautifulSoup` and `selenium`.
 Several of the web-scraping scripts also employ multi-threading techniques for performance boosts.
-Currently the dataframe has articles from the following news outlets:
+Currently the Dataframe has articles from the following news outlets:

-* Fox News
+* Fox News (5,739 Articles)
-* The New York Times (API)
+* The New York Times (API) (8,944 Articles)
-* The Wall Street Journal
+* The Wall Street Journal (2,419 Articles)
-* The Guardian (API)
+* The Guardian (API) (2,863 Articles)
-* NPR (API)
+* NPR (API) (1,195 Articles)

-Searches were then performed for each of the following keywords (see below) for each day in a particular time period across each news outlet.
-A article was then assumed to being pertained to the general election if the body of the article contained one or more of the candidate(s) full names (e.g. A search for `sanders` may yield an article about Deion Sanders rather than Bernie Sanders, which should not be included).
+Searches were then performed for each of the following keywords for each day in a particular time period across each news outlet:

 ```python
 keywords = ['jeb bush', 'carson', 'christie', 'cruz', 'fiorina', 'jim gilmore',